Christoffer9612/smapshot-application/README.md

 # Smapshot Mobile Application
 This master's thesis project focus on creating a mobile application with the feature of being able to retake historical photographs in order to compare the past with the present.
 A part of developing a mobile application, this thesis work also includes carrying out a design process and geospatial research.
+In other words, this consists of following three topics:
+- Mobile application development
+- Geospatial research
+- Design process

 See Smapshot's website [here](https://smapshot.heig-vd.ch/).